-We have a range of benefits, payments and services to help with the cost of accessing health services and buying prescription medicines or medical equipment.
+We have a range of benefits, payments and services to help with the cost of health services, prescription medicines and medical equipment.

 Payments for people living with illness, injury or disability

-We provide payments and services to help you if you have an illness, injury or a disability that means you cannot work, or can only do a limited amount of work.
+We provide help you if you have an illness, injury or a disability that means you can't work, or can only do a limited amount of work.

-The Continence Aids Payment Scheme provides people with severe and permanent incontinence with a direct payment to help them buy continence aid products.
+The Continence Aids Payment Scheme helps people with severe and permanent incontinence buy continence aid products.

-The Essential Medical Equipment Payment helps with the additional running costs of essential medical equipment or medically required heating and cooling.
+The Essential Medical Equipment Payment helps with the extra running costs of essential medical equipment or medically needed heating and cooling.

 Medicare payments and services

-You can register for a personally controlled electronic health record, known as a myHealth record, to have a secure online summary of your health information.
-Read more about myHealth records on the Department of Health’s myhealthrecord.gov.au.
+Register for an electronic health record, known as a myHealth record.
+You control the secure online summary of your health information.
+Read more about myHealth records on their website.

 Concession and health care cards

-Depending on your circumstances, you might be able to get one or more concession and health care cards to help with your health care costs.
+Depending on your circumstances, you may get 1 or more concession and health care cards to help with your health care costs.

 Other government and community support services

 There are many other organisations that provide support services and useful information.
-You can use Service Finder to locate assistance in your local area.
+Use the Payment and Service Finder to locate assistance in your local area.

 MoneySmart has information to help you make the most of your money.
-Visit the Health insurance section on the MoneySmart website.
+Read the Health insurance section on the MoneySmart website.

-The Bladder Bowel website provides information to assist with the prevention and management of bladder and bowel problems.
+Bladder Bowel provides information to help with the prevention and management of bladder and bowel problems.

-The Department of Social Services Better Start website improves access to early intervention services and treatments for eligible children with disability.
+Better Start improves access to early intervention services and treatments for eligible children with disability.

-The Disability Services Australia website provides information on employment and community support services for people with disability.
+Disability Services Australia provides information on employment and community support services for people with disability.

-The healthdirect website provides a wide range of free health services and information on behalf of state and territory governments in Australia.
+healthdirect provides a wide range of free health services and information on behalf of state and territory governments in Australia.

-The JobAccess website offers help and workplace solutions for people with disability looking for work.
+JobAccess offers help and workplace solutions for people with disability looking for work.
 Their employers may also find this site useful.

-The Department of Health website provides information and connections aimed at promoting better health and active ageing.
+The Department of Health provides information and connections aimed at promoting better health and active ageing.